Azure/azure-policy/README.md

 Using this type of alias in the existence condition of auditIfNotExists or deployIfNotExists policies works correctly.
 These two kinds of effects will get the full resource content to evaluate the existence condition.
 The property is always present in GET request payloads.

 Using this type of alias in audit/deny/append effect policies works partially.
 The compliance scan result will be correct for existing resources.
 However, when creating/updating the resource, there will be no audit events for audit effect policies and no deny or append behaviors for deny/append effect policies because of the missing property in the request payload.

+### Resource types that exceed current enforcement and compliance scale

+There some resource types that are generated at very high scale.
+These are not suitable for management by Azure Policy because the enforcement and compliance checks create overhead that can negatively impact the performance of the API itself.
+Most of these are not significant policy scenarios, but there are a few exceptions.

+These are resource types that have significant policy scenarios, but are not supported by Azure Policy due to the above scalability considerations:

+- Microsoft.ServiceBus/namespaces/topics
+- Microsoft.ServiceBus/namespaces/topics/authorizationRules
+- Microsoft.ServiceBus/namespaces/topics/subscriptions
+- Microsoft.ServiceBus/namespaces/topics/subscriptions/rules

+Work to increase the scale that policy can be performantly applied to resource types is in progress.
+Planned availability date is not yet determined.